Akatmks/akatmks.github.io/_posts/2022-10-16-h264-hevc-videotoolbox-encoding-parameters.md

 ---
 layout: post
-title: H264/HEVC VideoToolbox Encoding Parameters
+title: H264/HEVC VideoToolbox encoding parameters
 ---

 This note explains the basic parameters for FFmpeg's `h264_videotoolbox` and `hevc_videotoolbox` codec, exploring its hardware encoding capabilities on Apple silicon.